huggingface/datasets/datasets/conv_questions/README.md

 - `answers`: a `list` of `lists` of `string` features.
 List of answers, given as Wikidata IDs or literals (e.g. timestamps or names).
 - `answer_texts`: a `list` of `string` features.
 List of surface forms of the answers.

-Note that the answers are not provided in the test set.
-In this case the answers fields are empty lists.

 ### Data Splits

 |train|validation|tests|